Homomorphisms from Functional Equations: The Goldie Equation, II

 For $\sigma (K(x))=0,$ the map $\langle v\rangle _{\sigma (v)}$ $\overset{ \eta _{\sigma }}{\rightarrow }$ $(\mathbb{R}_{+},\times \mathbb{)}$ above must be intepreted as exponential.
 A routine adjustment of the argument yields

 justifying hereafter a \textit{L'Hospital convention} (of taking limits $ \sigma (K(u))\rightarrow 0$ in the `generic' formula). $\square $

 We consider now the case $\rho (x)=0,$ which turns out as expected, despite Theorem 2 being of no help here.
-We state the result we need and omit the proof (which is in \S 8 (Appendix)), citing instead the more detailed variant from [BinO7, Th.
-2].
+This complement to Theorem 3A thus describes radial behaviour\textit{\ inside} $\mathcal{N}(\rho )$.
+A more detailed analysis, including the case $\rho (u)=1,$ along the lines followed here, is to be found in [BinO7, Th.
+3.1] and again in a Banach algebra context in [BinO8].